Hive2Hive/ProcessFramework/README.md

 ## Documentation

 - This `README.md` file should contain the most essential documentation necessary to start with the project.
-- There is an additional documentation on our website: [Hive2Hive - Process Framework](http://hive2hive.com/process-framework-2/).
+- There is an additional documentation on our [Hive2Hive GitHub Wiki](https://github.com/Hive2Hive/Hive2Hive/wiki/Processes).
 - The source code itself is thoroughly documented using JavaDoc.
-- In case you still have unanswered questions, don't hesitate to [contact us](#contact)!
+- In case you still have unanswered questions, don't hesitate to [contact us](https://github.com/Hive2Hive/Hive2Hive/wiki/Contact)!

 For more details and documentation about the Hive2Hive project, please visit http://www.hive2hive.com/.